fluents/chain-able/docs/docdown/deps/argumentor.md

 <h3 id="exports"><a href="#exports">#</a>&nbsp;<code>exports()</code></h3>
 [&#x24C8;](https://github.com/fluents/chain-able/blob/master/src/deps/argumentor.js#L23 "View in source") [&#x24C9;][1]

-turns arguments into an array, used as a util, for opt
+(Function): turns arguments into an array, used as a util, for opt

-### @see

-* <a href="https://github.com/fluents/chain-able/blob/master/src/deps/traverse.js">fluents/chain able/blob/master/src/deps/traverse.js</a>
-* <a href="https://github.com/fluents/chain-able/blob/master/src/TraverseChain.js">fluents/chain able/blob/master/src/traverse chain.js</a>
 #### Since
 3.0.0